appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

 -   **fieldWeights** `Array` [optional] set the search weight for the database fields, useful when dataField is an Array of more than one field.
 This prop accepts an array of numbers.
 A higher number implies a higher relevance weight for the corresponding field in the search results.
--   **placeholder** `String` [optional] set the placeholder text to be shown in the searchbox input field.
+-   **placeholder** `String` [optional] set placeholder text to be shown in the component's input field.
 Defaults to "Search".
 -   **autosuggest** `Boolean` [optional] set whether the autosuggest functionality should be enabled or disabled.
 Defaults to `true`.
 When set to `false`, it searches as user types, unless `debounce` is also set.
 -   **showIcon** `Boolean` [optional] whether to display a search or custom icon in the input box.
 Defaults to `true`.
 -   **iconPosition** `String` [optional] sets the position of the search icon.
-Can be `left` or `right`.
+Can be set to either `left` or `right`.
 Defaults to `right`.
 -   **icon** `JSX` [optional]
-    displays a custom search icon instead of the default 🔍
+    set a custom search icon instead of the default icon 🔍
--   **showClear** `Boolean` [optional] show a clear text icon.
+-   **showClear** `Boolean` [optional] show a clear text `X` icon.
 Defaults to `false`.
 -   **showFilter** `Boolean` [optional] show as filter when a value is selected in a global selected filters view.
 Defaults to `true`.
 -   **filterLabel** `String` [optional]
     An optional label to display for the component in the global selected filters view.
 This is only applicable if `showFilter` is enabled.
 Default value used here is `componentId`.
--   **clearIcon** `JSX` [optional] allows setting a custom icon for clearing text instead of the default cross.
+-   **clearIcon** `JSX` [optional] set a custom icon for clearing text instead of the default cross.
--   **debounce** `Number` [optional] sets the milliseconds to wait before executing the query.
+-   **debounce** `Number` [optional] set the milliseconds to wait before executing the query.
 Defaults to `0`, i.e. no debounce.
 -   **highlight** `Boolean` [optional] whether highlighting should be enabled in the returned results.
 -   **highlightField** `String or Array` [optional]